Abdelar/starred/README.md

 # The Most Starred Repos

-## I used some common libraries to make life easier
+## I used some common libraries to make my life easier

 - **Axios**